alorchhota/alorchhota.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student advised by <a href="https://battlelab.jhu.edu/" target="_blank"> Dr. Alexis Battle </a> in the Department of Computer Science at Johns Hopkins University, USA.
+I am a computatonal researcher at <a href="https://www.gene.com">Genentech, Inc.</a> working with Christian Hammer.
+I closely work with fellows in the department of Human Genetics and the department of Cancer Immunology.
+Earlier, I completed my Ph.D. under supervision of <a href="https://battlelab.jhu.edu/" target="_blank"> Dr. Alexis Battle </a> in the Department of Computer Science at Johns Hopkins University, USA.

 As a computational biologist, I try to connect Computer Science with Biology by developing biologically-informed computational methods.
 I incorporate biological insights into the computational models so that the outcomes are interpretable.
-In my current research, I leverage large scale DNA- and RNA-sequencing data to decipher gene regulatory relationships in humans.
-I deploy various computational techniques including co-expression networks and quantitative trait loci (QTL) to elucidate the molecular mechanisms of genes and genetic variants.
+In my current research, I investigate the roles of genetic variants in the development and evolution of tumors in order to identify and enhance understanding of novel therapeutic targets and biomarkers.
+I leverage various kinds of biological data from both public consortia and clinical trials in cancer immunology.

 I primarily use R for my research.
 I also use Python, Matlab and C/C++ whenever required.
 I care about efficient coding and reproducible research.